Imperial College of Science

 Course Description

-The central core of our courses has been designed to give you an overview of computing, an understanding of the basic concepts and principles, the ability to appreciate and to adapt to changes in technology, and practical experience in applied computing.
+The core of this programme has been designed to give you an overview of computing, an understanding of the basic concepts and principles, the ability to appreciate and adapt to changes in technology, and practical experience in applied computing.

-We place special emphasis on the fundamental principles underlying computing and on the engineering considerations involved in computing system design, implementation and usage.
-We will also introduce you to computing architecture and hardware, alongside the software that can exploit them.
+A special emphasis of your studies will be on the fundamental principles underlying computing and on the engineering considerations involved in computing system design, implementation and usage.
+You will be introduced to computing architecture and hardware, and the software used to exploit them.

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.